-- At the discretion of the parent/guardian or CPS personnel, other individuals having knowledge or special expertise regarding the child (e.g., child welfare specialist if the student is a ward of the State, etc.); - A qualified bilingual specialist or bilingual teacher, if the student is an EL or the presence of such a person is needed to assist the other participants in understanding the child's language and cultural factors as they relate to instructional needs; - A person knowledgeable about positive behavior strategies, if the child's behavior impedes their learning or the learning of others; and

-• An interpreter for individuals who have limited English proficiency13 or who are deaf14.
+- At the discretion of the parent/guardian or CPS personnel, other individuals having knowledge or special expertise regarding the child (e.g., child welfare specialist if the student is a ward of the state, etc.); - A qualified bilingual specialist or bilingual teacher, if the student is an EL or the presence of such a person is needed to assist the other participants in understanding the child's language and cultural factors as they relate to instructional needs: - A person knowledgeable about positive behavior strategies, if the child's behavior impedes their learning or the learning of others; and - An interpreter for individuals who have limited English proficiency23 or who are deaf.24

-A single member of the IEP team, except the general education teacher, may meet two or more of the qualifications specified above, so long as they are identified on the Parent/Guardian Notification of Conference as such.
+A single member of the IEP team, except the general education teacher, may meet two or more of the qualifications specified above, so long as they are identified on the Parent/Guardian Notification of Conference form as such.

-NOTE: SECAs may be invited to attend IEP meetings at the request of the parent/guardian, principal, and/or local school district representative.
-However, the SECA may not be used as the interpreter for the parent/guardian at the IEP meeting.
+NOTE: SECAs may be invited to attend IEP meetings at the request of the parent/guardian, principal, and/or district representative.

-Agreement To Proceed With the IEP Meeting
+Agreement to Proceed With the IEP Meeting

-If all areas of the IEP have been discussed at the meeting but additional time is needed for the school team to finish the documentation to ensure it incorporates the discussions that occurred at the IEP meeting, the school team and parent/guardian can complete an Agreement to Proceed with the IEP Meeting document.
-If an Agreement to Proceed with the IEP Meeting document is completed, then the IEP must be finalized by the end of the next school day.
+If all areas of the IEP have been discussed at the meeting but additional time is needed for the school team to finish the documentation to ensure it incorporates the discussions that occurred at the IEP meeting, the school team and parent/guardian can complete the Agreement to Proceed with the IEP Meeting form.
+If the Agreement to Proceed with the IEP Meeting form is completed, then the IEP must be finalized by the end of the next school day.
 The discussion regarding the agreement to proceed with the IEP meeting should be memorialized in the IEP Notes section.
 The parent/guardian has the right to request that the IEP meeting be reconvened if there are questions/concerns regarding the finalized IEP document.